zkbridge-testnet/Vrf_contract/README.md

 truffle migrate --network opbnbTestnet
 ```

+After you successfully deployed, you need to update corresponding `config.ini` entries.

 ## Rust VRF client

 The rust VRF client serves as a backend to Python CLI interface, you need to compile it by using the `build.sh` file in the project root directory.